callieoh/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a first year PhD student in Epidemiology & Biostatistics in the Department of Quantitative Health Sciences at Case Western Reserve University.
 I am broadly interested in community health and health equity research.
-More specifically, I research the intersection of food systems, social inequities, and food choices.
+More specifically, I aim to research the intersection of food systems, social inequities, and food choices, and I am curious about social media's role within food systems.

+When I'm not studying or conducting research, I enjoy spending time in the sun hiking, backpacking, and swimming.